 If you know someone who would like to apply for a placement position please go to West London Thames College and complete the application form.

 One programme we are particularly proud of is Project SEARCH, a year-long (term time) placement programme that we run for 12 young people aged between 17-24 with learning disabilities, at our global headquarters in Brentford, UK.

-The premise of Project SEARCH, an initiative which was originally developed by Cincinnati Children's Hospital Medical Center in the USA, is to provide practical work experience and prepare young people with learning disabilities for the world of work.
+The premise of Project SEARCH, an initiative which was originally developed by Cincinnati Children's Hospital Medical Centre in the USA, is to provide practical work experience and prepare young people with learning disabilities for the world of work.